 As regards accessibility, data in their original form, as long as they are machine-readable, are easier and more consistently searchable.

-5.2.2 Recommendation
+5.2.2 Recommendations

-Recommendation #1 The Working Group recommend that it not desirable to make transformation of contact information mandatory.
+Recommendation #1 The Working Group recommends that it is not desirable to make transformation of contact information mandatory.
 Any parties requiring transformation are free to do so on an ad hoc basis outside the Whois replacement system.
 The burden of transformation should lie with the requesting party.

-Recommendation #2 that should be capable of receiving input in the form of non-Latin script contact information, the Working Group recommends its data fields be stored and displayed in a way that allows for easy identification of what the different data entries represent and what language/script has been used by the registered name holder.
+Recommendation #2 Whilst noting that a Whois replacement system should be capable of receiving input in the form of non-Latin script contact information, the Working Group recommends its data fields be stored and displayed in a way that allows for easy identification of what the different data entries represent and what language/script has been used by the registered name holder.

 Recommendation #3 The Working Group recommends that registrars may choose the language(s) and script(s) they support for registrants to submit their contact information data in accordance with their business models.

-Recommendation #4 The Working Group recommends that the registrar or registry assures that regardless of language/script used, the data fields are consistent to standards in the Registrar Accreditation Agreement (RAA), that the entered contact information data are verified (in accordance with the RAA) and that the language/script used can be identified easily, e.g. through the help of language tags.
+Recommendation #4 The Working Group recommends that the registrar or registry assures that regardless of language/script used, the data fields are consistent to standards in the Registrar Accreditation Agreement (RAA), that the entered contact information data are verified (in accordance with the RAA) and that the language/script used can be identified easily, e.g. through the help of language and script tags.

-Recommendation #5 The Working Group recommend that if registrars wish to perform transformation of contact information, and if the RDAP is capable of storing and dsiplaying more than one data set per registered name holder entry, these data should be presented as additional fields (in addition to the authoritative local script provided by the registrant).
+Recommendation #5 The Working Group recommends that if registrars wish to perform transformation of contact information, and if the Whois replacement system is capable of displaying more than one data set per registered name holder entry, these data should be presented as additional fields (in addition to the authoritative local script fields provided by the registrant) and that these fields be marked as transformed and their source indicated.

-Recommendation #6 The Working Group recommends that remains flexible so that new scripts/languages can be added and expand its linguistic/script capacity for receiving, storing and displaying contact information data.
+Recommendation #6 The Working Group recommends that a Whois replacement system remains flexible so that contact information in new scripts/languages can be added and expand its linguistic/script capacity for receiving, storing and displaying contact information data.

-that can receive, store and display non-ASCII characters, becomes operational
+Recommendation #7 The Working Group recommends that these recommendations are implemented as soon as a Whois replacement system that can receive, store and display non-ASCII characters, becomes operational.

-“Non-Recommendation” # Based on recommendations #1-#, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.
+Finding in relation to Charter question 2: Based on recommendations #1-#7, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.

+5.2.2.1 Level of Consensus for these Recommendations

+TBD

 5.2.3 Suggestions for further policy work